-Mercedes C-class hybrid saloon running costs
+Mercedes C-class hybrid saloon costs, insurance, warranty & tax

 The C 300 hybrid models make most sense for company-car users; a diesel fallback is a welcome option

 |40-43||3yrs / unlimited miles||1yr / 12,000 miles||From £945 / £1,890|

 Plug-in hybrids – especially executive saloons like the C-Class – are targeted largely at company-car users, whose running costs depend heavily on quoted CO2 figures, which in turn dictate how much company-car tax they pay.
 The good news is that regardless of whether you go for the petrol or diesel plug-in hybrid C-Class, company-car tax is reasonable.

 Both cars start in the 10% Benefit-in-Kind bracket.
 During the 2020/21 tax year, this equates to annual payments for 20% and 40% taxpayers of £955 or £1,909 respectively for the C 300 de, or £816 and £1,633 for the C 300 e.
 The petrol is cheaper by a decent margin, but if you do a lot of personal miles a year, the diesel could still make more sense.

 It's harder to recommend either car for private buyers – most will be better off with a non-electrified petrol or diesel due to the differences in up-front costs.
 However, either could make sense if your driving habits match up perfectly with a plug-in hybrid.

 Depending on which model you chose, insurance ratings range from group 40 to 43.
 This means that the plug-in hybrid versions of the C-Class are likely to be more expensive to insure than some of their purely petrol or diesel- powered counterparts.
 Remember, insurance takes into account potential repair costs and performance: both the C 300 e and C 300 de feature complex electronics and not-insignificant power outputs.